Aviation Human Factors looks at Social Psychology Responsibility related to Motivation and Demotivation

 · Displays an unjustified resistance to change

-Job Security provides a positive motivating effect just as a lack of Job Security can be demotivating.
+Job Security provides a positive motivating effect, just as a lack of Job Security can be demotivating.

 Take Away Notes

-· Care should be taken - NOT to associate a de-motivated person as a bad worker as this could be due to other reasons including Stress
+· Care should be taken—not to associate a de-motivated person as a bad worker, as this could be due to other reasons, including Stress

 · Beware the potential for wrongful motivation for doing work fast by ignoring safety